search

 1. Cryptocurrency CFDs are executed on a market order basis only.

-2. Please note that depending on market conditions, you may not be able to select an order execution method.
-If you are unable to select an order type, your order will be executed immediately.
+2. Please note that, depending on the circumstances, you may not be able to select an order execution method.
+If you cannot select an execution type, your order will be executed immediately.

 At Exness, Instant Execution is available only on Pro accounts.
-In scalping trades targeting just a few pips, slippage is something to be avoided.
-Therefore, if you focus solely on the order execution method, the "Pro account" is the only account type optimal for scalping.However, since Exness offers five account types with varying trading conditions—such as spreads and transaction fees—please make a comprehensive assessment to select the scalping account that best suits your needs.
+In scalping trades that target just a few pips, slippage is something to be avoided.
+Therefore, if you focus solely on the order execution method, the “Pro account” is the only account best suited for scalping.However, since Exness offers five account types with different trading conditions—such as spreads and transaction fees—please make a comprehensive assessment to select the scalping account that best suits your needs.

 ポイント